 If the client is receiving SSDI, there is no need to worry about sending them a settlement check because it is an entitlement program and not based on the client’s assets.
 On the other hand, if the client receives SSI, then attorneys need to plan ahead in case of a settlement to ensure that they do not lose their SSI eligibility.

-A Quick Way to Determine Which Government Benefit the Client is Receiving
+What is a Quick Way to Determine Which Government Benefit the Client is Receiving?

 If the client receives less than $783 a month, and they’re on Medicaid, they’re most likely receiving SSI.
 If they’re receiving over $783 a month and they’re on Medicare, they’re most likely not on SSI, they’re likely receiving SSDI.